 Income taxes are accounted for under the asset and liability method.
 The provision for income taxes represents income taxes paid or payable for the current year plus the change in deferred taxes during the year.
 Current and deferred income taxes are measured based on the tax laws that are enacted as of the balance sheet date of the relevant reporting period.
 Deferred tax assets and liabilities are recognized for the expected future tax consequences of temporary differences between the carrying amounts of assets and liabilities and their respective tax bases using tax rates in effect for the year in which the differences are expected to reverse.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in the statements of operations and comprehensive loss in the period when the change is enacted.
-A valuation allowance is established when it is more likely than not that some or all of the deferred tax assets to the amount that is more likely than not to be realized.
+A valuation allowance is established when it is more likely than not that some or all of the deferred tax assets will not be realized.
+Based on the Company's historical operating losses, the Company has recorded a valuation allowance to reduce deferred tax assets to the amount that is more likely than not to be realized.